husonlab/splitstree6/README.md

 ## Latest news:

 Just added export to SVG to the program.
-Now anything that you see in the program can be exported as individual objects and then edited in a program like Inkscape or LibreOffice.
-(Sadly, Powerpoint and KeyNote don't really support SVG objects...)
+Now anything that you see in the program can be exported as individual objects and then edited in a program like LibreOffice or Inkscape.
+LibreOffice appears to be able to import all objects, whereas Inkscape loses any images...
+Unfortunately, KeyNote loses text as well (one you try to "break" an SVG image, whereas Powerpoint fails to give you any access to the objects.